 I’ve spoken to many art dealers over the course of the last several years as a part of my product research and the thread that binds them all is their quest for more art sales to the right collectors.
 The role of business takes a backseat in most of these operations because focusing on art sales is essential and extremely demanding!
-Marry this with legacy software, less than ideal technology and you have a ton of frustration and pressure.
+Marry this with legacy server based software such as Artsystems, ArtBase, and Filemaker; less than ideal technology and you have a ton of frustration and pressure.
 So why do art dealers do it?
 For many dealers, their passion for art and the need to support their artists and enterprise makes them stay in the game.

 Embracing technology within the gallery sales process is one major way to answer these questions.
 This requires a psychological (and for some, emotional) shift in the way an art dealer conducts his/her business.
 To make an analogy, music executives did not “opt in” as they witnessed streaming take hold and change the music industry forever, and now it’s dominating the industry (think: Spotify).